Bulat-Gumerov/Bulat-Gumerov/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at 1inch network
-- 🌱 I’m currently learning Pulumi
-- 👯 I’m looking to collaborate on Terraform, Ansible, Pulumi, GitOps
+- 👯 I’m looking to collaborate on GitOps, Terraform, Ansible, Pulumi, in web3/blockchain projects
-- 🤔 I’m looking for help with Kubernetes, OpenShift, clouds(AWS, Google cloud, Azure, Openstack), security
+- 🤔 I’m looking for help with LLMs, Kubernetes, OpenShift, Cloud providers(AWS, Google cloud, Azure, Openstack), SAST, DAST, IAST
 - 💬 Ask me about DevSecOps/DevOps
 - 📫 How to reach me: https://www.linkedin.com/in/gumerov-bulat/
 - 👀 Check out my website: https://bulat.pages.dev/